Full time

 For this course (per year)

-A bachelor degree with 2:1 (hons) in a relevant subject.
+Applicants should normally have a bachelor’s degree with at least a 2:1 in a relevant subject.